artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 ### 1.9.2

-- Move to `Payment.create` API instead of older (and deprecated) `Contribution.completetransaction` API. #70 (Thanks @mattwire).
-This fixes [issue #63](https://github.com/artfulrobot/uk.artfulrobot.civicrm.gocardless/issues/63) on some sites where the first contribution never gets completed.
+- Move to `Payment.create` API instead of older (and deprecated) `Contribution.completetransaction` API.
+   - This is from PR #70 (Thanks @mattwire) which fixes [issue #63](https://github.com/artfulrobot/uk.artfulrobot.civicrm.gocardless/issues/63) on some sites where the first contribution never gets completed.
+   - Also this method is now used for repeat payments.

 - Fix some issues with the system checks (#69 thanks @mattwire)